 You must confirm your intention to send a live casualty animal to a slaughterhouse prior to transporting it; this is to ensure that the slaughterhouse operator will accept the animal and that an official veterinarian (OV) will be available to carry out a post-mortem examination.
 The food chain information declaration must be handed to the OV on arrival at the slaughterhouse.

 Live casualty sheep / goats must also be accompanied by a fully completed movement document for sheep and goats (either a paper copy AML1 form or electronic copy using the EIDCymru system that can be printed by the haulier if requested to do so by an inspector).
-Live casualty pigs must also be accompanied by a haulier summary for pigs (using the eAML2 system).
+Live casualty pigs must also be accompanied by a haulier summary for pigs (using a bureau service provided by AHDB Pork).
 A valid cattle / horse passport must accompany cattle / horses.
 All livestock species must be correctly identified in accordance with the relevant legisalation.
 This is the responsibility of the keeper.

-See 'Food chain information (FCI)' for more information.
+See 'Food chain information' for more information.
 The slaughterhouse operator may also be able to help.

 Animals slaughtered outside a licensed slaughterhouse will only be eligible for human consumption if they were otherwise healthy animals that have suffered an accident and are unable to be transported live to a slaughterhouse for welfare reasons.
 Such animals must be examined by a veterinary surgeon ante-mortem and must then be accompanied by an emergency slaughter declaration completed by the animal owner (or their agent) and the veterinary surgeon that examined the animal subject to emergency slaughter.